Table of contentsClick link to navigate to the desired location

 - Evolutionary mechanism

 We expect that an object that looks like a human will behave like one.
-But when it moves or reacts in a not quite natural way, it creates cognitive dissonance – the brain cannot find a familiar behavior pattern, leading to a feeling of anxiety.3.
+But when it moves or reacts unnaturally, it creates cognitive dissonance – the brain cannot find a familiar behavior pattern, leading to a feeling of anxiety.3.
 Subconscious association with the inanimate

 Some researchers suggest that objects from the uncanny valley remind us of death, mannequins, corpses, or zombies.
-This amplifies fear and the feeling of unnaturalness.
+This intensifies fear and the sense of unnaturalness.

 Examples of the uncanny valley